Company Filing History:

 Conclusion

-Xiaolu Han's innovative work in the field of chimeric antigen receptor T cell therapies represents a significant advancement in cancer treatment.
-Her patented invention showcases her commitment to developing targeted therapies that can improve the lives of patients battling cancer.
+Xiaolu Han's innovative work in the area of chimeric antigen receptor T cells represents a significant advancement in cancer therapy.
+Her contributions are paving the way for more effective treatments and improved patient care.